-Designed for mid-career professionals typically with at least four to five years of experience, an MBA offers a range of personal growth and professional development opportunities such as leadership training and a strong business network.
+Designed for mid-career professionals typically with at least four to five years of experience, an MBA offers a range of personal growth and professional development opportunities such as leadership training and opportunities to develop a strong business network.

-While each school has different entry requirements, there is no fixed MBA age.
-However, business school can be a significant investment of both time and resources, so it's crucial to give careful consideration to when the right time is for you.
+While each business school has different entry requirements, there is no fixed age to do an MBA.
+Given that business school can be a significant investment of both time and resources, it is crucial to give careful consideration to when exactly is the right time for you.

-So, using data from US News & World Report, we’ve compiled a list of the average ages of MBA students at top institutions including the likes of The Wharton School and Northwestern University’s Kellogg School of Management to help you make an informed decision.
+So, using data from US News & World Report, we’ve compiled a list of the average ages of MBA students at the top-ranked institutions, including the likes of The Wharton School and Northwestern University’s Kellogg School of Management to help you make an informed decision.

 1) The Wharton School of the University of Pennsylvania